 Protect yourself from unpredictable circumstances

 Finally, you have to be ready to realize that you and your tech partner may not be a perfect couple.
 In that case, you naturally would want to go forward and maybe even go to another vendor.
-That is why – take time to think everything through in advance.
+That is why – you take time to think everything through in advance.
 Find out where your source code is.
-Make sure that current code matches your site.
+Make sure that the current code matches your site.
 Take care of creating proper documentation to make a transition easy, but most importantly, have your lawyer check all of your contracts.